 Storage Area Network is a collection of clients (Laptops, Desktops) which are used for local storage in the hard disk and other devices like enterprises and central repository – that are interconnected by communication channels.
 Because of these channels or network users/ enterprise service providers can achieve the efficient sharing of resources, services, and information among the network.

 In simpler words or in Layman’s terms so that the common people can understand the topic or concepts of the network.

-It is impossible to imagine today’s world as stand-alone human beings, with nobody that nobody communicates with each other.
+It is impossible to imagine today’s world as stand-alone human beings, with nobody that nobody communicates with.
 Much more importantly, it is impossible to imagine how human beings can work without using their body organs or senses.
 In our human world, we are sure you will agree with us that communication between any two individuals makes a significant difference in all aspects of life.
 Communication in any form is not easy, and we need many components in order to communicate with others.

 Factors consist of a common language – which needs to be communicated, a medium where the communication will flow, and finally, there should be an endpoint from which we need to be sure that communication was received and understood.
 So in today’s world, we use language as a communication set of rules, and sounds and writing are the communication media.
 Just like this, a computer network needs almost the same components as our example as mentioned above, but a difference is that all these factors need to be controlled to ensure effective communications.

 What is the Storage Area Network?